cloudtrax/docs/api/switch_management.md

 field | description
 --- | ---
 `disable_upgrade` | indicates whether the switches on this network will automatically upgrade their firmware.
-`enable_snmp` | indicates whether or not this network allows snmp communities.
-`community` | the name assigned to this community.
 `firmware` | lists the firmware currently running on each switch model on this network.

 ###### Firmware